Joummm/Pong/README.md

 Pong Game: A Classic Arcade Experience
 This project is a modern rendition of the classic Pong game, developed using HTML, CSS, and JavaScript.
 Designed to be lightweight and visually appealing, it provides a fun and interactive way to experience the timeless two-player game.
 Here's a comprehensive overview:

-Key Features
+Key Features:

-Gameplay:
+  1. Gameplay:
     Two paddles controlled by keyboard inputs:
       Player 1: W (up) and S (down).
       Player 2: Arrow keys (↑ and ↓).
     A bouncing ball that increases in speed upon paddle collisions.
     Real-time collision detection ensures precise gameplay mechanics.
     A live scoreboard updates after each point scored.

-Design:
+  2. Design:

-Dark Mode Theme:
+    * Dark Mode Theme:
         The game uses a modern dark color palette for a comfortable and stylish visual experience.
-Dynamic Elements:
+    * Dynamic Elements:
         Ball and paddles are rendered dynamically using the <canvas> API for seamless performance.
-Responsive UI:
+    * Responsive UI:
         The scoreboard and game elements adapt to different screen sizes, maintaining usability.

-Footer:
-A footer at the bottom provides credits, adding a professional touch to the interface.
-Code Structure:
+  3. Code Structure:
     Modular, well-commented JavaScript for easy customization and understanding.
     Separation of concerns with dedicated index.html, style.css, and index.js files.
     Clear and concise logic for game mechanics, making it a great resource for beginners.

 How to Play:
   1. Go to the page: https://pong-joumm.netlify.app